thednaz/thednaz.github.io/_posts/2020-12-20-Mission-Asyncable.md

 Done
 ```

+Notice how cancellation on the `DefaultCancellationToken` took out both teams (and that's not a good attack plan is it?).
 This could result in unexpected behavior if you're not aware of it.

 ### Custom CancellationToken while cancelling default

-You can invoke a workflow with a custom `CancellationToken`, but if you're still cancelling on the default token, that workflow won't cancel.
+You can invoke a workflow with a custom `CancellationToken`, but if you're still cancelling on the default one, that workflow won't cancel.

 Code